JanKolo04/task-table/README.md

 - [ ] add function adding task to database to main file
 - [ ] add max lenhgt to input text
 - [ ] how to import array from js to php
+- [ ] check if it button can start js funvtion and php